Have a symptom?

 There are likely to be other possible causes, so ask your doctor

 about your symptoms.

 Review the causes of these more specific types of Dementia:

 Listed below are some combinations of symptoms associated with Dementia, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Treatment of dementia begins with the prevention of avoidable causes of dementia, such as alcoholism, vitamin B deficiency, type ll diabetes, high blood pressure, high cholesterol, and atherosclerosis.
-This includes not smoking, not drinking alcohol to excess, and eating a heart-healthy diet that is low in saturated fats and processed carbohydrates and high ...Dementia Treatments
+This includes not smoking, not drinking alcohol to excess, and eating a heart-healthy diet that is low in saturated fats and processed carbohydrates and high in unprocessed whole ...Dementia Treatments

 Some of the possible treatments listed in sources for treatment of Dementia may include:

 Review further information on Dementia Treatments.

 Alternative treatments or home remedies that have been listed as possibly helpful for Dementia may include: